Paul Babeu: Career as Pinal County Sheriff and runs for higher office

 Babeu campaigned for the office of Pinal County Sheriff in 2008 and defeated Democratic incumbent Chris Vasquez, 54% to 46%.
 He was the first Republican sheriff elected in the history of the county (founded in 1875).
 Babeu was reelected in 2012 with 53.3% of the votes, winning out over Democrat and independent candidates.

 Babeu is vice president of the Arizona Sheriffs' Association and was named the National Sheriff of the Year in 2011 by the National Sheriffs' Association.
 Babeu led the third largest sheriff's office in Arizona with 700 full-time employees.

 Babeu has been an outspoken critic of the federal government on the issue of illegal immigration.
 According to Babeu's website, "Pinal County is the number one pass through county in all of America for drug and human smuggling."
 He reported, "Pinal County contains an estimated 75-100 drug cartel cells and listening posts/observation posts, used to facilitate the illegal transportation of people and narcotics into the United States."
 Babeu also helped U.S. Senator John McCain and U.S. Senator Jon Kyl draft their "10-Point Border Security Plan".

 In late 2010, Babeu was asked by Maricopa County sheriff Joe Arpaio to investigate allegations of wrongdoing in Arapaio's department.
 This 6-month-long detailed search led to the termination of Arpaio's top two deputies.

 In 2011 and 2012, the Pinal County Sheriff's Office collected $7 million worth of surplus military equipment.
 Babeau said he intended to balance the department's budget by auctioning the equipment.
-After an Arizona Republic newspaper report, the Defense Logistics Agency directed Babeu "to retrieve vehicles and other equipment his office distributed to non-police organizations".
+After The Arizona Republic newspaper report, the Defense Logistics Agency directed Babeu "to retrieve vehicles and other equipment his office distributed to non-police organizations".